How to Structure AI Agency Service Packages to Maximize Revenue Per Client

 When you present a single price, prospects evaluate it in isolation — it's either too much or it isn't.
 When you present three tiers, prospects evaluate them relative to each other.
 The middle option almost always feels like the rational choice: not the cheap option (which signals limited value) and not the top option (which feels like overkill).
 This is the anchoring effect, and it's one of the most reliable psychological levers in B2B sales.

 A well-structured 3-tier package also communicates sophistication.
 It signals that you've thought deeply about different client needs and that you have enough experience to offer meaningful differentiation between levels.
 This builds trust before the sale.
+A prospect comparing your thoughtfully designed three-tier proposal against a competitor's single-line quote will perceive you as more professional, more experienced, and more capable of addressing their specific situation.

 The 3-Tier Package Architecture